MEDICAL LABORATORY TECHNICIAN

 - Knowledge of word processing and excel spreadsheet software applications.

-- Ability to apply mathematical operations to such tasks as frequency distribution, determination of test reliability and validity, analysis of variance, correlation techniques, sampling theory, and factor analysis.
+- Ability to apply mathematical operations such as frequency distribution, determination of test reliability and validity, analysis of variance, correlation techniques, sampling theory, and factor analysis.

 - Analytical, problem-solving, and data interpretation skills.